SolaceLabs/solace-integration-guides/docs/_guides/red-hat-jboss-eap.md

 ## Overview

-This document demonstrates how to integrate Solace Java Message Service (JMS) with the JBoss Application Server EAP v6 and v7 for production and consumption of JMS messages.
-The goal of this document is to outline best practices for this integration to enable efficient use of both the application server and Solace JMS.
+This document shows how to integrate Solace Java Message Service (JMS) with JBoss Application Server EAP v6 and v7 for the production and consumption of JMS messages.
+The goal is to outline integration best practices to enable efficient use of both the application server, and Solace JMS.

-The target audience of this document is developers using the JBoss Application Server with knowledge of both the JBoss Application Server and JMS in general.
-As such this document focuses on the technical steps required to achieve the integration.
+The target audience is developers using the JBoss Application Server who have knowledge of both the JBoss Application Server, and JMS in general.

-Note: this document provides instructions on configuring and deploying the Solace JCA 1.5 resource adapter in JBoss EAP v6 and v7 (Enterprise Application Platform).
-For detailed background on either Solace JMS or the JBoss Application Server refer to the referenced documents below.
+Note: This document provides instructions on configuring and deploying the Solace JCA 1.5 resource adapter in JBoss EAP v6 and v7 (Enterprise Application Platform).
+For detailed background information on either Solace JMS, or the JBoss Application Server, refer to the documents listed below.

-This document is divided into the following sections to cover the Solace JMS integration with JBoss Application Server:
+This document is divided into the following sections:

 * [Integrating with JBoss Application Server](#integrating-with-jboss-application-server)
 * [Performance Considerations](#performance-considerations)